graciellehigino/ms_range_interactions/manuscript.md

 # Results

-Mammal species found in the Serengeti food web are widespread in Africa, especially in grasslands and savannahs (first panel of @fig:richness).
-However, most local networks (83.2%) built using the original IUCN range maps had at least one mammal species without a path to a primary producer (second panel of
+Mammal species found in the Serengeti food web are widespread in Africa, especially in grasslands and savannahs (panel _(a)_ of @fig:richness).
+From our analysis, most local networks (69.07%) built using the original IUCN range maps had at least one mammal species with a path to a primary producer (panel _(b)_ of
-@fig:richness).
-On average, local food webs had almost the third of their mammal species (mean = 30.5%, median = 14.3%) disconnected from basal species.
-In addition, 16.6% of the networks only had disconnected mammals, and many had a very low number of mammal species, specifically between 1 and 4 (from a total of 32).
+@fig:richness), which reinforces that the interactions we observe in the Serengeti foodweb is representative of the interactions for these mammals in the whole African continent.
+On average, local food webs had almost half of their mammal species disconnected from basal species (mean = 46.2%, median = 33.3%).
+In addition, 16.6% of the networks only had disconnected mammals, and the number of mammal species varied from 1 to 28, with a mean of 6.7.
 As expected, the proportion of carnivores with a path to a primary producer was conditional on the total number of mammal species in each local network (third panel of @fig:richness).